andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 1\.6.1 – Clans which leave the competition or are removed for 2 no-shows/forfeits are likely to be excluded from future competitions.

-1\.6.2 – Reconnecting during the match without any valid reason is not allowed and will result in a yellow card.
+1\.6.2 – Reconnecting during the match without any valid reason is not allowed and will result in a yellow card and forfeit of the round.

 1\.6.3 – If a player drops connection because of a technical error, the match must be paused.
 You can call a time out by typing "/matchtimeout" in the console.
 A pause can only be made when a round has started or finished.